Notice to eBay Auction Sellers (et al.)

 favorite Lladró sculptor, Fulgencio

-García, about his work had I been a journalist interviewing him - or
+García, had I been a journalist interviewing him - or

 had I been at least a fly on the wall.